-Climate Stability and Justice Act of Oregon (HB3470-B) Questions and Answers:
+Climate Stability and Justice Act of Oregon (SB 1574) Questions and Answers:

-(last edit: PI-8.18.15; blue text links to evidence; request electronic version at info@policyinteractive.org)
+(last edit: PI-2.1.2016; blue text links to evidence; request electronic version at info@policyinteractive.org)

-Why is HB3470 necessary?
+Why is SB1574 necessary?
 Oregon is not meeting its goals to reduce greenhouse gas emissions because the existing 2007 law was a goal without effective implementation.
 That law intended Oregon to reduce statewide greenhouse gas emissions to be 10% below 1990 emission levels by 2020 and at least 75% below 1990 levels by 2050.
 Those goals were based on recommendation by the International Panel on Climate Change, comprising 3000+ qualified climate scientists.
 Without controlling greenhouse gas emissions, the scientific consensus predicts catastrophic worldwide consequences.
 While early signs are observed, the big risk is reaching climate tipping points causing intense global temperature rise.
-HB3470 defines a comprehensive strategy.
+SB1574 defines a comprehensive strategy.
 Below is a short summation of how key components may be implemented.

-How does HB3470 accomplish the objectives?
-To obtain performance consistent with Oregon's 2007 goals, a 3470 creates a legally binding cap on emissions along with comprehensive implementation strategy to gradually reduce emissions.
+How does SB1574 accomplish the objectives?
+To obtain performance consistent with Oregon's 2007 goals, SB1574 creates a legally binding cap on emissions along with comprehensive implementation strategy to gradually reduce emissions.
 It authorizes a "cap and trade" market based mechanism of trading and selling emission allowances which drives down emissions using innovation and pricing incentives.
-The law requires Oregon's Department of Environmental Quality to adopt rules and timelines to meet the cap with periodic legislative supervision.
+The law requires Oregon's Department of Environmental Quality to adopt rules and timelines to meet the cap.
 It stipulates that Oregon work with other states and jurisdictions to increase effectiveness through economies of scale and shared implementation when practical.
 Multi-state implementation would logically be through the Western Climate Initiative (WCI), to which Oregon already belongs along with Washington, Utah, New Mexico, California and Arizona in the US and British Columbia, Manitoba, Ontario and Quebec in Canada.
 Three existing WCI members have adopted a cap and trade approach involving a market mechanism which is self-supporting and yields revenue for investments to transition us to a low emission future.

-In sum, HB3470 is a performance based policy rather than a legislative prescription policy.
-HB3470 actualizes the 2007 aspirational goals by law.
-Functionality and implementation is assigned to an Oregon agency.
+In sum, SB1574 actualizes the 2007 aspirational goals by law.
+Implementation is assigned to an Oregon agency.
 It must be emphasized that the agency operates under rules adopted by the Environmental Quality Commission, a citizen based commission appointed by the Governor.
 Precise implementation details are reached through agency research, public hearings, legislative oversight and commission rule making.
-To respond to public requests for how the policy would probably work, the following is based on findings from the three current jurisdictions using the WCI cap and trade mechanism, anticipating that the agency would follow a similar approach.
+To respond to public requests about how we expect the policy to be fully implemented, the following is based on findings from the three current jurisdictions using the WCI cap and trade mechanism, anticipating that the agency would follow a similar approach.

 What would Oregon's involvement in a market mechanism such as cap and allocation look like?
-One approach could be to assign allowances where one allowance is a permit to pollute.
-One allowance (unit) authorizes the holder to emit one ton of CO2e gas.
+Permission to emit large quantities of CO2 type gasses into the atmosphere would be defined under regulatory "allowance".
+One allowance (unit) authorizes an emitter to discharge one ton of CO2e gas.
 The allowances are purchased in a quarterly open market auction.
 As in a standard auction, a minimum value is set for an allocation to insure tangible value, such as \$12 per ton of CO2e.
-It is observed that a very large share of emissions come from few companies, namely those with above 25,000 metric tons carbon dioxide equivalency per year (CO2e).
-Tackling reduction at this scale, it is estimated that fifty businesses would be in the market mechanism, covering about 85% of statewide emissions.
+The act stipulates that entities which emit above 25,000 metric tons carbon dioxide equivalency (MtonsCO2e) per year (CO2e) would be subject to the regulation, representing an estimated 85% of Oregon's conventional emissions.
 This approach involves major fossil fuel users like larger utilities and industries and fuel distributors but not local gas stations, small businesses such as farms, nor individual consumers.
+It is estimated that less than 100 businesses would be included in the 25,000 MtonsCO2e.